Kinder Surprise eggs recalled after 57 people infected with salmonella

 No deaths have been reported but around 77% of the cases involve children aged five and under.

-Some 57 people, mostly young children, have become infected with salmonella in an outbreak linked to Kinder Surprise eggs.
+Some 57 people in the UK, mostly young children, have become infected with salmonella in an outbreak linked to Kinder Surprise eggs.

 Chocolate firm Ferrero is recalling some batches of the eggs as a precaution while investigations continue into the link, the Food Standards Agency (FSA) said.

+More cases have reportedly been recorded in Europe, including Ireland, France, Germany, Sweden and the Netherlands.
+The eggs are made in Belgium.

+No deaths have been reported in the UK but around 77% of the cases involve children aged five and under.

-In an alert, the agency said the recall is due to a “potential link to a salmonella outbreak”.
+In an alert, the FSA said the recall is due to a “potential link to a salmonella outbreak”.

 The products affected are the 20g eggs or the three-pack of eggs, all with a best-before date between July 11 2022 and October 7 2022.